shiwei819/recipe_analysis/README.md

 ### Here is the pivot_table of `minuts` and `n_steps` with first 10 rows and 10 columns showing.
 It is somehow can see the rating decrese along the increase of n_steps, and rating increse along the increase of minutes

 # Assessment of Missingness
+## NMAR Analysis
+### NMAR on user_id column
+#### Even though missingness on user_id have relationship with the missingness on recipe_id and data.It does not depend on the value on recipe_id and date but the missingness.
+Bascially, The missingness present on these three at the same time is due to no review on the recipe.

+### Solution_on_this_missingness
+#### Since the reason behind is no one review the recipe, which imply the unpopular of this recipe, generally speaking, it suggests the lower averge rating on these recipe.
+Therefore, filling these missing value with a low rating among all possible recorded ratings is reasonable.

+## Missingness Dependency
+### In anayzing missingness on rating_filled column, n_steps column is chosen for checking missingness dependency.
+### Although the distribution of n_steps when rating_filled is missing and the distribution of n_steps when rating_filled is not missing looks similar.
+The permutation test revealed they are dependent.

+<iframe
+  src="assets/permutation_tvds_on_n_steps.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+#### p_value is 0.0.
+#### Therefore, missingness on col rating_filled has missingness dependency with col n_steps

 ---